elena/python-wiki-replica/README.md

 ---

+2025-02-24:

+Well.
+Well.
+Well.

+Really digging in to the mopping up phase and have come across many "automatically generated" pages that are fascinating.

+* The holy grail of number page views per page
+* The deeply untrustworthy page of abandoned pages (which contains, among many other the 11th most popular page last update in 2022; and `cpython`)
+* The "I'm not salty about this" page 😢 that is instructions on how to do a full data dump from cli (though a full dump apparently may contain private pages, of where I've found a link for 1 which was financial for a con from the noughts)

+Most interesting are the pages that are locked down.

+These extra signals are helpful, I'm still sticking to my plan.

+---

 2025-02-23:

 Checking ever single `404` as discussed below: 3,616 of them.
 At this minute 2,824/3,616 `404` links are checked so not too far to go.
 I did start this on th 19th so statistically this won't complete today (it's seriously slow).